 Trusted launch also introduces vTPM for Azure VMs.
 This is a virtualized version of a hardware Trusted Platform Module, compliant with the TPM2.0 spec.
 It serves as a dedicated secure vault for keys and measurements.
 Trusted launch provides your VM with its own dedicated TPM instance, running in a secure environment outside the reach of any VM.
 The vTPM enables attestation by measuring the entire boot chain of your VM (UEFI, OS, system, and drivers).

 Trusted launch uses the vTPM to perform remote attestation by the cloud.
 This is used for platform health checks and for making trust-based decisions.
 As a health check, trusted launch can cryptographically certify that your VM booted correctly.
-If the process fails, possibly because your VM is running an unauthorized component, Azure Security Center will issue integrity alerts.
+If the process fails, possibly because your VM is running an unauthorized component, Microsoft Defender for Cloud will issue integrity alerts.
 The alerts include details on which components failed to pass integrity checks.

 Virtualization-based Security (VBS) uses the hypervisor to create a secure and isolated region of memory.
 Windows uses these regions to run various security solutions with increased protection against vulnerabilities and malicious exploits.
 Trusted launch lets you enable Hypervisor Code Integrity (HVCI) and Windows Defender Credential Guard.

 HVCI is a powerful system mitigation that protects Windows kernel-mode processes against injection and execution of malicious or unverified code.
 It checks kernel mode drivers and binaries before they run, preventing unsigned files from loading into memory.
 This ensures such executable code can't be modified once it is allowed to load.
 For more information about VBS and HVCI, see Virtualization Based Security (VBS) and Hypervisor Enforced Code Integrity (HVCI).